ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding/02-data-binding.md

 Data binding is a technique for synchronizing data between a provider and consumer, so that any time the data changes, the change is reflected in the bound elements.
 This strategy is commonly employed in graphical user interfaces (GUIs) to bind controls to data objects.
 Both Windows Forms and Windows Presentation Foundation employ data binding.

 In WPF, the data object is essentially a normal C# object, which represents some data we want to display in a control.
 However, this object must implement the `INotifyPropertyChanged` interface in order for changes in the data object to be automatically applied to the WPF control it is bound to.
 Implementing this interface comes with two requirements.
-First, the class will define a `PropertyDefined` event:
+First, the class will define a `PropertyChanged` event:

 ```csharp
 public event PropertyChangedEventHandler PropertyChanged;